cpw/cpw.github.io/MinecraftMappingData.md

 ## Clarification

 Myself and LexManos have reached out to Mojang in an effort to clarify the license above.
 We have only received "we realize there's a problem here and we're looking into it" in response.
+We hope to receive clarification in future that mods and forge are able to refer these names in their source and compiled forms _as published artifacts_, thereby releasing us from this binding.

 It is a pity that they failed to consult with us before this move, as we could have quickly apprised them of the _real_ uses of this information, as "internal reference" is very much a poison chalice, and offers nothing we didn't already have, and potentially puts in jeopardy abilities we previously _did_ have.

 ## TLDR
 The mapping information is legal poison, and should not be used in any published artifact by any mod or mod framework, in my opinion.

 [1]: https://www.minecraft.net/en-us/article/minecraft-snapshot-19w36a